HilaManor/AudioEditingCode/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=<gpu_num> python main_run_sdedit.py --cfg_tar <target_cfg_strength> --init_aud <input_audio_path> --target_prompt <description of the wanted edited signal> --tstart <edit from timestep> --model_id <model_name> --results_path <path to dump results>
 ```

+- `tstart` is set to `100` by default, which is the configuration used in the user study.
+The quantitative results in the paper include values ranging from `40` to `100`.

 Use `python main_run_sdedit.py --help` for all options.